teabranch/amazon-chat-completions-server/docs/guides/usage.md

 ---

-This usage guide provides comprehensive examples for integrating the Amazon Chat Completions Server into your applications.
+This usage guide provides comprehensive examples for integrating the Open Bedrock Server Server into your applications.
 For more specific use cases or advanced configurations, refer to the other guides in this documentation.